NWMichl/network-automation/README.md

 ### nxos_desc.yml: Search for an interface description

 If you are documenting names of endhosts or servers using the interface description and have no easy way to fetch this information in some form of central config management tool, this one is for you!
-The playbook prompts for the search string and loops over all devices in <hostgroup>.
+The playbook prompts for the search string and loops over all devices in "hostgroup".

 Use